Gold in portfolio

 A gold ETF is a share in a fund, whose holder in reality owns shares or zero-coupon perpetual bonds issued by the fund.
 Gold futures are derivative contracts.
 Both ETFs and futures are essentially IOUs, which involve a risk that the counterparty cannot meet their liabilities.

-The ownership structure of gold should be a direct as possible to avoid bearing counterparty risk.
-With a Voima Account you own physical gold directly.
+The ownership structure of gold should be as direct as possible to avoid counterparty risks.
+With a Voima Account, you own physical gold directly.